 Our first complaint is that there wasn’t quite enough vegetables with all the meals, so they’re not quite “balanced”.
 Our second complaint is that some of the meals ended up a bit oily because you pan sear or saute almost everything.

 At the very least, due to the low price point, this would be an excellent option for your first meal kit service.
 That way, if you find these kinds of services aren’t for you, it’s very little “wasted” money.
+Another similar option is Dinnerly, a low-cost meal kit that we thought tasted quite good.

 Here are some Frequently Asked Questions about EveryPlate: